Sonic the Hedgehog: Triple Trouble: Development and release

 Triple Trouble was developed by Aspect and is the sequel to Sonic Chaos (1993).
 The game introduced a new character in the Sonic series, Fang the Sniper, who was originally called Jet during development; he was renamed Nack the Weasel in international releases.
 Fang was shown with a gun in early promotional screenshots, but this was removed in the final game.
 The game was originally titled Sonic Chaos 2 in the West, with releases planned on both of Sega's 8-bit systems, the Game Gear handheld console and Master System home console.
 The game was ultimately only released for the Game Gear, making it the first Sonic platformer released exclusively for the system.
 It was released in Western territories in November 1994 and in Japan on November 11 specifically, in which it was titled Sonic & Tails 2.

 Since its initial release the game has been rereleased multiple times.
-It was included with other Sonic Game Gear games in Sonic Adventure DX (2003), Sonic Gems Collection (2005) and Sonic Origins Plus (2023).
+It was included with other Sonic Game Gear games in Sonic Adventure DX: Director's Cut (2003), Sonic Gems Collection (2005), and Sonic Origins Plus (2023).
 The game was also included in the Coleco Sonic handheld console released in 2006.
-Triple Trouble was later released on the Nintendo 3DS via the eShop in March 2012, alongside other Game Gear titles.
-This release was developed by M2.
+Triple Trouble was later released on the Nintendo 3DS's Virtual Console in March 2012, alongside other Game Gear titles.